saintmalik/blog.saintmalik.me/blog/2023-04-11-argocd-on-kubernetes-cluster.md

 </picture> -->

 ### Bonus step
-You can also automate both step 2 and 3 using terraform, using terraform you can add the public key to your repository and also add the private key to your argocd server.
+You can also automate both steps 2 and 3 using Terraform, using terraform you can add the public key to your repository and also add the private key to your argocd server.

-the catch here is that you need to add the github provider to your terraform code which also requires you to create a github token.
+the catch here is that you need to add the GitHub provider to your Terraform code which also requires you to create a GitHub token.

 ```yaml title="provider.tf"
 terraform {